notMarque/RomiOnSpeed/PCBs/ModuleBoard/Module Boards Notes.md

 The other can be on any pair of pins according to this diagram (feel free to change to make routing easier)
 ![[pico-pinout.png]]
 # AS5600
+pulling Dir high leads to counter clockwise being positive PGO can be used for mannually
 # Big Boy Connector
 Two open pins (unless I forgot something)